python/devguide/pullrequest.rst

 commit message understands the justification for the change).

-Check :ref:`the git bootcamp <accepting-and-merging-a-pr>` for further instructions on how the commit should look like when merging a pull request.
+Check :ref:`the git bootcamp <accepting-and-merging-a-pr>` for further instructions on how the commit message should look like when merging a pull request.

 .. _cla: